 There are also regular talks led by industry professionals and academics from all over the world, and a yearly ‘Careers in Humanitarianism’ open day.
-In 2017, I successfully applied to work in a support role with Northern Uganda Village Health Outreach Project (NUV-HOP), an international student-run medical project.
+In 2017, I successfully applied to work with the Northern Uganda Village Health Outreach Project (NUV-HOP), an international student-run medical project.
 I spent two years helping to run this healthcare project, with a team of medical and dental students from Manchester, Belgium and Uganda.
-This was one of the most exciting and rewarding projects that I have been involved with during my time at the University of Manchester.
+This was one of the most exciting and rewarding projects that I have been involved with during my time at the University.

-HCRI has helped to support and advise me in this role and a special thanks should be given to Dr Darren Walter, Clinical Senior Lecturer at the department, who has helped me to critically analyse and develop the project.
+HCRI helped support and advise me in this role and special thanks should be given to Dr Darren Walter, Clinical Senior Lecturer at the department, who has helped me to critically analyse and develop the project.

 What have you done since graduating?

-Through a friend, I discovered a postgraduate option for non-law students like myself to study an MA in Security and International Law.
-The course explores legal and governance structures, international humanitarian law, and international to human rights law.
-It has allowed me to focus on a different field of study and has helped develop my knowledge of some of the driving factors which both cause, and attempt to remedy, some of the most severe cases of humanitarian need.
+In 2019, I decided to stay in Manchester to complete an MA in Security and International Law.
+The course explores international organisations, international humanitarian law, and international human rights law.
+It allowed me to focus on a different field of study and has helped develop my knowledge of some of the driving factors which both cause, and attempt to remedy, some of the most severe cases of humanitarian need.

 What advice would you give to anyone following in your footsteps?

-Over the last year, I’ve been delivering talks about disaster management and the BSc to sixth form students around the country, for HCRI.
+During my studies, I worked for HCRI, delivering talks about disaster management and the BSc to sixth form students.
 One thing that I always ask them to consider is whether a degree is the right choice for them and what they are most interested in doing once they finish university; going straight into a degree is not always the best choice for everyone.

-Starting the BSc as a mature student, I feel that I got a lot more out of the academic and networking side of my degree.
-I started the course knowing it was a subject that I was extremely interested in and I had done my research, and I was sure I wanted to work in the humanitarian sector.
+Starting the BSc as a mature student, I feel that I got a great deal out of the academic and networking side of my degree.
+I started the course knowing it was a subject I was interested in, I had done my research, and I was sure I wanted to work in the humanitarian sector.
 I had travelled, volunteered and gained a good deal of personal and professional experience, which I brought with me to Manchester.
 I know that for many students, an undergraduate degree today is more of a rite-of-passage than a carefully considered investment in a specific future career.
-For some of these people, taking a few years out to gain some professional, voluntary and life experience before considering higher education may be a far more enriching experience than jumping straight into a degree.
+For some people, taking a few years out to gain some professional, voluntary and life experience before considering higher education may be a far more enriching experience than jumping straight into a degree.

-Through HCRI, I have met people involved in engineering, logistics and law, who have used their skills to enter the sector.
-There is also the option of entering the medical side of humanitarian work, which I also considered.
-However, the BSc is perfect for people like me who are looking for an engaging and well-delivered overview of the industry, and how to find their place within it.
-It is also a good option for those interested in academia, or considering a career in policy development or management, and are curious about getting into aid and relief work but are unsure where to start.
+Through HCRI, I have met people from diverse professional backgrounds, who have used their skills to enter the humanitarian sector.
+The BSc is perfect for people like me who are looking for an engaging and well-delivered overview of the industry, and how to find their place within it.
+It is also a good option for those interested in academia, or considering a career in policy development or management, and are curious about getting into humanitarian work but are unsure where to start.